Inspector Wexford: Character

-Wexford is an intelligent, sensitive man.
-He has a placid wife, Dora, and two daughters, Sheila and Sylvia.
-He has a good relationship with Sheila (his favourite) but a difficult relationship with Sylvia (who feels slighted though he has never actually intended to slight her).
-He also has a strong friendship with DI Mike Burden.
+Wexford is an intelligent, well-read, sensitive man.
+He is married to a placid, patient, intuitive wife, Dora, whose role expands as the novels timelines progress.
+The couple have two daughters, Sheila and Sylvia.
+He has a good relationship with Sheila (an actress, and also his favourite) but a more complicated one with Sylvia (a social worker, who feels slighted though he has never actually intended to slight her).
+The Wexfords have five grandchildren.
+He also has a strong and enduring friendship with Detective Inspector Michael "Mike" Burden.